Oregon Bounty Hunter Guide: Requirements and Steps

 2. Take and pass the PI Proficiency Exam.

-The DPSST requires all investigators to pass the PI proficiency exam prior to becoming licensed.
-Review the orientation and exam calendar to decide on your exam date.
-The exam has 50 questions and is open book (the Department will provide you with the information needed to take the exam).
-The PI proficiency exam will cover information from Oregon’s Administrative Rules and Oregon’s Revised Statute.
+The DPSST requires all investigators to pass the PI Proficiency Exam prior to becoming licensed.
+Review the Exam Information to help you prepare for the online exam.
+The exam has 50 questions, is open book, and covers information from Oregon’s Administrative Rules and Oregon’s Revised Statute.
 You must score 86% or higher in order to pass.
-You may take the exam up to three times within one year and you will receive an email with your final score.
+The DPSST will provide you with the information needed to take the exam after receiving your application.
+You may retake the exam up to three times within one year.

 3. Receive your license.